Learning from Data Streams: An Overview and Update: Recommendations: research meets practice

+In some of the literature, the use of a buffer for the storage of instances and / or processing is not taken as a principle related to streams \cite{Domingos03,aggarwal2009data,ksieniewicz2019data}.

+However, aside from academic curiosity, there is no need to self-impose such artificial constraints.
+If storage is available to the learning system, maintaining and using a buffer of training instances can lead to better performance than online learning.
+And model updates may even be more efficient since, if there is a buffer, updates can be less frequent.

+In any case, a buffer may be required as an integral part of the model such as in k-nearest neighbors approaches \cite{roseberry2021self,IDA2012} and experience-replay methods \cite{zhang2017deeper,van2022three}.
+Contemporary learned models often require much more memory than a single learning instance.
+Thus, even the smallest of embedded devices containing machine-learned models are likely to also have memory to hold at least a few instances.

-If there is enough memory available to store a predictive model and a test instance, there is almost certainly also enough to store training examples for future recall.
-There may be rare exceptions, where a single training overwhelms the memory of a device, though this should be declared as a special case and stated as a constraint and studied specifically.
+Only in very rare cases, a single data observation or single training instance would overwhelm the memory of a device.
+This should be declared as a special case, stated as a constraint, and studied specifically.